osogrizz/iterators_testing_lab/iterators.md

 ####partition:
-    returns two arrays the first containing the elements of enum for which the block evaluates to true, thesecond containing the rest.
+    returns two arrays the first containing the elements of enum for which the block evaluates to true, the second containing the rest.

     If no block is given n Enumerator is returned instead.